csetraynor/iclust2prog/README.md

 ![contrasts](https://user-images.githubusercontent.com/33321804/40587912-aa0e0ef2-61cd-11e8-978c-c58a8717a334.png)

-Finally, we can also make a plot of the gene pathways involved in our model by using clusterProfiler (Guangchuang Yu et al).
+Finally, we can also make a simple plot of the gene pathways involved in our model by using clusterProfiler (Guangchuang Yu et al).

 ![enrichmap](https://user-images.githubusercontent.com/33321804/40587914-b21c17f6-61cd-11e8-9577-e6c995592ea1.png)